Anchors are an efficient way to handle different aspect ratios for basic multiple resolution handling in GUIs,

-- Expand: Attempts to use as most space as possible in the parent container (in this each axis).
-Controls that don’t expand will be pushed away by those that do.
-Between those expanding, the amount of space they take from each other is determined by the Ratio (see below).
+Expand: Attempts to use as much space as possible in the parent container (in each axis).
+Controls that don't expand will be pushed away by those that do.
+Between expanding controls, the amount of space they take from each other is determined by the Ratio (see below).

 Experimenting with these flags and different containers is recommended to get a better grasp on how they work.

 Godot provides several container types out of the box as they serve different purposes:

 Arrange child controls vertically or horizontally (via HBoxContainer and VBoxContainer).
 In the opposite of the designated direction (as in, vertical for an horizontal container), it just expands the children.